 The automatic ad extensions are just that.
 They automatically pulled out from the different sources to create an ad extension for you.
 They are of the following types:

 - Customer Rating Extensions: They are generated from certified Google sources and consumer surveys.

-- Seller Rating Extensions: This adds your store’s rating.
+- Seller Rating Extensions: This adds to your store’s rating.

 - Previous Visits Extensions: It provides a short footnote telling the user if they have recently visited the website.

 - Dynamic Sitelink Extensions: A link to a popular offering or piece of content on your website.

 - Dynamic Structured Extensions: This Shows additional information about various categories of your website.

 Now that you’ve decided on your content types and distribution channels, it’s time to pull everything together into a cohesive marketing content plan.